Maldives profile

 Maldives country profile

-The Maldives is an Islamic republic which lies off the Indian sub-continent.
+The Maldives is a republic lies south-west of the Indian sub-continent.
 It is made up of a chain of nearly 1,200 islands, most of them uninhabited.

-None of the coral islands measures more than 1.8 metres (six feet) above sea level, making the country vulnerable to a rise in sea levels associated with global warming.
+None of the coral islands stand more than 1.8 metres (six feet) above sea level, making the country vulnerable to any rise in sea levels associated with global warming.

-With its abundant sea life and sandy beaches, The Maldives is portrayed by travel companies as a tropical paradise.

 The economy revolves around tourism, and scores of islands have been developed for the top end of the tourist market.